 You can make a partial withdrawal subject to your withdrawal being at least the smaller of $10,000 or 5% of your Protected Income Base.
 However, you must retain a minimum account balance of at least $25,000.
 If your partial withdrawal will result in an account balance lower than $25,000, we’ll either decline it or process your request as a full withdrawal at our discretion.
 There is no limit on the number of partial withdrawals you can make from the Fund but your insured income will be reduced proportionately by all amounts withdrawn.
 The Protected Income Base concept is explained on page 12 of Lifetime Income Brochure.

 If you pass away, any remaining balance will go to your estate.

 You can invest into the Lifetime Income Fund at any time by making one or more lump sum investments.
 The minimum amount of any lump sum investment is $25,000 and the maximum total investment permitted is $1,000,000.

 What will your retirement income be?

 Selecting an inflation option means your initial retirement income payments will commence at a lower level than you would otherwise have been entitled to.
-However, indexation will be applied to revise your retirement income payment amounts from each annual anniversary date from when you started receiving payments.
+However, indexation will be applied to revise your retirement income payment amounts from 1 May each year based on inflation to 31 March of that year.
 If you wish to consider this option, which is only available at the time you commence taking your retirement income payments, we will need to calculate an individualised payment rate for you.